 Winter groundwater levels across the region were relatively low, with peak levels comparable to the winters of 2014/15 and 2016/17.
-Following high groundwater levels in the preceding winter, groundwater levels rose again in May 2021 with a monthly rainfall 66% above the long-term average (LTA) (fourth highest UK May rainfall on record).
+Following high groundwater levels during the preceding winter, groundwater levels rose again in May 2021 with a monthly rainfall 66% above the long-term average (LTA) (fourth highest UK May rainfall on record).
 This particularly affected areas in the north of the region.
 During the autumn, heavy rainfall in October (33% above the LTA) caused groundwater levels to rise.
 However, below-average rainfall between November 2021 and March 2022 meant that most catchments were not severely affected by infiltration.
-The groundwater level in Lower Stanton St Quinton did not reach critical levels during this period and no incidents due to inadequate hydraulic capacity (IHC) were reported.
+Groundwater did not reach critical levels in the catchment, and no incidents due to inadequate hydraulic capacity (IHC) were reported.